mahmoodlab/TANGLE/README.md

 - CTransPath patch embedding extraction can be done using their [official implementation](https://github.com/Xiyue-Wang/TransPath).
 - UNI patch embedding extraction can be done following instruction [here](https://github.com/mahmoodlab/UNI).

 Preprocessing the corresponding gene expression profile can be done in several ways.
 For the TCGA cohorts, we used normalized RNA sequencing data available [here](https://xenabrowser.net/datapages/?dataset=TCGA.BRCA.sampleMap%2FHiSeqV2_PANCAN&host=https%3A%2F%2Ftcga.xenahubs.net&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443).
-We preprocessed those into a csv that can be accessed [here](https://github.com/mahmoodlab/SurvPath/blob/main/datasets_csv/raw_rna_data/combine/brca/rna_clean.csv).

 ### Training on TCGA-BRCA